The story behind Nirvana's "smiley face" logo - and its lawsuit

 For the next couple of years, the trio of Kurt Cobain, Krist Novoselic and Dave Grohl got bigger and bigger - and you couldn’t walk down the street in any big town without seeing one of these t-shirts.

-The Marc Jacobs Redux Grunge Collection, December 2018
+The Marc Jacobs Redux Grunge Collection opens in December 2018

-The Marc Jacobs Redux Grunge Collection, December 2018.
+The Marc Jacobs Redux Grunge Collection opens in December 2018.
 Picture: Aurora Rose/Patrick McMullan via Getty Images

-Since then, a designer, Robert Fisher, has claimed that he designed the "smiley face" logo for Nirvana back in the summer of 1991 when the band were looking for designs to adorn the cover of their forthcoming second album Nevermind.
-Fisher claims that he “started playing around with variations of the smiley faces that he used to draw in his final year at Otis College, when acid culture was at its peak."
+In 2020, designer Robert Fisher joined the case, claiming he created the "smiley face" logo for Nirvana back in the summer of 1991 when the band were looking for motifs to adorn the cover of their forthcoming second album Nevermind.
+Fisher claims that as art director for Geffen Records, he “started playing around with variations of the smiley faces that he used to draw in his final year at Otis College, when acid culture was at its peak."

-Fisher is talking about the black and yellow smiley logo that had become popular in the 1970s, which then became subtly subverted by the acid house craze in the late 80s.
+When Fisher spoke about "acid culture", he meant the black and yellow smiley logo that had become popular in the 1970s, but was then subtly subverted by the acid house craze in the late 80s.
 In the hands of Nrvana, the image was obviously a comment on the inane, manufactured pop music that the trio and other grunge bands were kicking against.

 Seattle XXX Shakespeare